Dolphincare79/Deployment-of-a-Dynamic-Website-on-AWS-/README.md

 ## 📘 Project Overview

-This project demonstrates the deployment of a dynamic PHP-based website on AWS using a highly available, scalable, and secure architecture.
-It leverages multiple AWS services to ensure fault tolerance, elasticity, and secure access to resources across public and private subnets.
+This project showcases the deployment of a dynamic PHP-based website on AWS using a secure, scalable, and highly available architecture.
+It integrates multiple AWS services to ensure fault tolerance, elasticity, and secure access across public and private subnets.

 ## 📌 Architecture Highlights